About

 Statement

 Katya Neptune is an interdisciplinary artist whose work is process-oriented, reflective, and introspective.
-Exploring the complexities of her mental health through a range of mixed media sculpture, abstract mapping, photography, painting, digital art, and installation.
-Each medium she employs is carefully yet often intuitively selected to reflect her psychological and emotional state.
-Utilizing personal and intimate visual narratives to share her struggle and healing.
-As well as normalizing conversations around this topic and to de-stigmatize mental illness.
-Neptune aims to challenge the stereotypes and misunderstandings that often surround mental health by offering a new perspective on what it means to live with a mental health condition.
-The focus of her practice is a commitment to authenticity, vulnerability, and to serve as an advocate for others.
+She explores the complexities of her mental health through a range of mixed-media sculpture, abstract mapping, photography, painting, digital art, and installation.
+Each medium she employs is carefully, yet often intuitively, selected to reflect her psychological and emotional state.
+By utilizing personal and intimate visual narratives, Neptune shares her struggle and healing, aiming to normalize conversations around mental health and de-stigmatize mental illness.